 We depart from Whittier at approximately 7AM, with the boat usually returning to the harbor around 6PM.
 We will generally run fifty to ninety miles from port, roughly two to three hours of travel time.
 Bonus catches of lingcod, rockfish, and salmon are very typical when in season.

-Rates: $ 385.00 Per Person (Four person minimum); Full Day; Shared or Private Charters
+Rates: Please call for pricing (Four person minimum); Full Day; Shared or Private Charters

 With the success of the hatcheries and the return of wild stocks, Prince William Sound is practically boiling with salmon!